-Having just a project management or portfolio management software installed on your computers will do nothing to help you with your project-related challenges.
+Having just a project management software tool or portfolio management software installed on your computers will do nothing to help you with your project-related challenges.
 As a matter of fact it is very likely to have an opposite effect as have been witnessed by me at many organizations.
 What is likely to happen when people who have a very vague understanding about project management are suddenly forced to fill out endless timesheets and create cumbersome Gantt charts?
 They will probably fail to appreciate the importance of this and find very creative ways to ignore these tasks.

 Now, having said all that, both project management and project portfolio management software implementations after the proper methodologies have been developed and fine-tuned to the company needs can be very helpful.
 The executives just have to sequence those tasks properly.

 About the Author